Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: Abstract

 \section{Abstract}

-Missing feature values are a significant hurdle for downstream machine-learning tasks such as classification and regression.
-However, they are pervasive in multiple real-life use cases, for instance, in drug discovery research.
-Moreover, imputation methods might be time-consuming and offer few guarantees on the imputation quality, especially for not-missing-at-random mechanisms.
-We propose an imputation approach named F3I based on the iterative improvement of a K-nearest neighbor imputation that learns the weights for each neighbor of a data point, optimizing for the most likely distribution of points over data points.
-This algorithm can also be jointly trained with a downstream task on the imputed values.
-We provide a theoretical analysis of the imputation quality by F3I for several types of missing mechanisms.
-We also demonstrate the performance of F3I on both synthetic data sets and real-life drug repurposing and handwritten-digit recognition data.
+Missing feature values are a significant hurdle for downstream machine-learning tasks such as classification.
+However, imputation methods for classification might be time-consuming for high-dimensional data, and offer few theoretical guarantees on the preservation of the data distribution and imputation quality, especially for not-missing-at-random mechanisms.
+First, we propose an imputation approach named F3I based on the iterative improvement of a K-nearest neighbor imputation, where neighbor-specific weights are learned through the optimization of a novel concave, differentiable objective function related to the preservation of the data distribution on non-missing values.
+F3I can then be chained to and jointly trained with any classifier architecture.
+Second, we provide a theoretical analysis of imputation quality and data distribution preservation by F3I for several types of missing mechanisms.
+Finally, we demonstrate the superior performance of F3I on several imputation and classification tasks, with applications to drug repurposing and handwritten-digit recognition data.